Top 10 Richest Basketball Players

 What is the highest-paying NBA contract of all time?

-Giannis Antetekounmpo holds the record for the most lucrative NBA contract ever, with a total of $228 million guaranteed over five years.
-This contract was the supermax contract for Giannis as a result of his commitment to the Milwaukee Bucks, which paid off well after the team won their second-ever NBA Championship in 2021.
-The players with the second most lucrative contracts are Steph Curry, who is getting paid over $215 million over four years, and Luka Doncic, who signed a five-year deal worth over $212 million, starting at the beginning of the 2022-2023 season.
+Nikola Jokic holds the record for the most lucrative NBA contract ever, with a total of $270 million guaranteed over 5 years.
+This contract was the supermax contract for Jokic as a result of his commitment to the Denver Nuggets.
+The players with the second most lucrative contracts are the Wizards’ Bradley Beal for $251 million and the Buck’s Giannis Antetokounmpo for $228 million.

 Who has earned the most money from their NBA career?

-LeBron James has made the most money from their NBA career, racking up $387,384,119 over the span of his 19-year career.
-Kevin Garnett, Kobe Bryant, Shaquille O’Neal, and Kevin Durant help to round out some of the other top spots on the list.
+LeBron James has made the most money from their NBA career, racking up $528,992,480 over the span of his 20-year career.
+Kevin Garnett, Kobe Bryant, Shaquille O’Neal, and Kevin Durant help to round out some of the other top spots.
 NBA contracts have recently become more lucrative with the passing of the most recent collective bargaining agreements.
-Recently, even some of the league’s lesser-known players are signing contracts worth hundreds of millions of dollars.
+Even some of the league’s lesser-known players are signing contracts worth hundreds of millions of dollars.

-How many players on this list are still playing today?
+How many of the richest basketball players are still playing today?

-On this list, there are three players that still remain active in the NBA.
-LeBron James, who is one of the greatest basketball players of all time, currently plays for the Los Angeles Lakers.
-It is believed that after this contract is completed, he will either elect to retire or try to sign with the team that drafts his son, Bronny.
+Of the richest basketball players of all time, four are still playing today.
+LeBron James currently plays for the Los Angeles Lakers.
+It is believed that after this contract is completed, he will either retire or try to sign with the team that drafted his son, Bronny.
 James Harden, Steph Curry, and Kevin Durant are also still active in the league.
-Durant currently plays with the Brooklyn Nets, while James Harden was traded from the Nets to the Philadelphia 76ers in the middle of the 2021-2022 season.
+Durant currently plays with the Brooklyn Nets, while James Harden was traded from the Nets to the Philadelphia 76ers during the 2021-2022 season.
 Steph Curry, meanwhile, is still with his long-time team, the Golden State Warriors.

 Do higher salaries lead to more NBA Championships?